vdclab/vdclab-wiki/RPFdb.md

 {.links-list}

 ## Notes from Users

 - You have to be familiar with RPF to use this ressource.
 - Not many sites available with GUI for ribosome profiling.

 ## Ease of use

-- easy to search informations.
+- Easy to search informations.
-- easy to access to publications.
+- Easy to access to publications.
 - Easy to access the data.

 ## Help